Hoverbear/hoverbear.org/_posts/2016-10-12-rust-state-machine-pattern.md

 Ideally, we'd like to see the following characteristics:

 * Can only be in one state at a time.
-* Each state should able have it's own associated values if required.
+* Each state should able have its own associated values if required.
 * Transitioning between states should have well defined semantics.
 * It should be possible to have some level of shared state.
 * Only explicitly defined transitions should be permitted.
+* Changing from one state to another should **consume** the state so it can no longer be used.
 * We shouldn't need to allocate memory for **all** states.
-Perhaps just the largest sized state.
+No more than largest sized state certainly
 * Any error messages should be easy to understand.
 * We shouldn't need to resort to heap allocations to do this.
 Everything should be possible on the stack.
 * The type system should be harnessed to our greatest ability.